cue-lang/cue/doc/tutorial/basics/sumstruct.md

 # Disjunctions of Structs

-Disjunction work for any type.
+Disjunctions work for any type.

 In this example we see that a `floor` of some specific house has an exit on level 0 and 1, but not on any other floor.